Are paving stones difficult to shovel?

 When it comes to melting snow and ice, common rock salt can leave a brine on paving stones, and can even corrode the paving stones over time.
 Most paving stone manufacturers recommend using calcium chloride or calcium magnesium acetate if you must use de-icing salts on pavers.
 Calcium magnesium acetate is considered safe for use around plants, pets, and children and is often chosen as an eco-friendly alternative to rock salt.

-We carry bags of Ice Melt in the winter at our Bearspaw location.
+We carry bags of Ice Melt in the winter at our Calgary location.
 We also carry a unique environmentally friendly product called eco-Traction, which is a volcanic rock product that provides anti-slip properties while not harming concrete, vegetation, animals, or footwear.
 We also carry pickle mix and road salt in bulk.